Expert Advice On Improving Your Home

 Evaluate Financing and Incentives

-• Compare system purchase options: Solar panels can be purchased outright or financed over time through a loan or lease.
-Confirm all terms when financing, such as annual percentage rate (APR), payment schedule, fees, and ownership implications.
+• Compare system purchase options: Solar panels may be paid for upfront or financed over time through a lease or loan.
+Review all terms when financing, including payment schedule, annual percentage rate (APR), fees, and ownership implications.

 Cost of Solar Installation in La Palma